jjermann/dicedensity/COMBATANT.md

 ## Documentation:
 ### Combatant
 A class that contains all relevant combat parameters for a combatant.
+Combatant can also be used for DND-like combats (see `DND settings` remarks).
 A combatant has the following properties:

 * **`hp`**